vaginessa/dns-wiki/Apps-leak-user-privacy-data-during-boot.md

 Method 4: **XPrivacy**

 There are a lot of difficult patches/apps like Openpdroid, Pdroid 2.0 or PDroid, XPrivacy which allow to prevent applications from leaking privacy sensitive data but this patches need to be integrate into the ROM (except XPrivacy which needs XPosed) you are using.
 It's possible to complicated for some users and may not work with all Apps without an FC (force close).
-[XPrivacy](https://github.com/M66B/XPrivacy#installation) is the only solution that works an almost every device without patching everything after you upgrade your ROM like CM 11-12 and do almost the same.
+[XPrivacy](https://github.com/M66B/XPrivacy#installation) is the only solution that works an almost every device/OS without patching everything (needs only the Xposed framework to be installed) after you upgrade your ROM like from CM 11 to 12 and do almost the same as PDroid.

+Method 5: **Xposed based**

+Similar to the Xprivacy xposed depended app the Xposed framework allows to manipulate the OS level.
+This means Xposed will start directly right on the boot and before any app will be started - in this case no traffic will bypass the OS.
+An example app is LightningWall which use such a hack.
+Compared to XPrivacy is use a finer app configuration system to change stuff as per-app and connection basics, XPrivacy is more 'eat or die'.

 IPtables specific problem
 -----------------------------